 Snakehead parents will guard fertilized eggs.
 They will also guard the hatched young for some time.

 Both parents participate in guarding their young.
 However, the male parent usually takes on a more active role.
 The female will guard the fry further away creating a 2 layered defense perimeter.

-When it comes to eating fish, you’re usually concerned with two main factors.
-The first is how it tastes.
+When it comes to eating fish, you’re usually concerned with two main factors – taste and texture.

 Other people like some fishy flavor.
-A little bit of fish flavor can be pleasant to some.
-It gives the fish more of a seafood taste without being overpowering.
+A little bit of fish flavor can give the fish more of a seafood taste without being overpowering.

 The second factor is texture.
-The texture fish meat can vary greatly.
+The texture of fish meat can vary greatly.
 You can have fish meat that’s very soft and flaky.
-If it goes to far, it can be mushy.
+If it goes too far, it can be mushy.
 I personally don’t like mushy fish.